Step 27 – Deceased Estate Administration Guide

 - the Will requires a distribution to a vulnerable Beneficiary and/or a charitable organisation;

-- you foresee or have already experienced disputes and/or claims against the estate by family members, beneficiaries or other parties and you as the Executor or Administrator want to protect yourself;
+- you foresee or have already experienced disputes and/or claims against the Estate by family members, beneficiaries or other parties and you as the Executor or Administrator want to protect yourself;

 - the deceased person divorced, married or re-married after making the Will;